jrowellfx/vfxTdUtils/README.md

 embed in a file-name.
 Several options to customize the output as typically needed when embedding the time-stamp in a file-name or directory-name.

-`tabs2spaces/spaces2tabs` - is a wrapper for the commands `expand` and `unexpand`
+`tabs2spaces/spaces2tabs` - wrappers for the commands `expand` and `unexpand`
     respectively.
-The FILES are changed in place, and changes can easily be undone.
+The FILES are changed in place, and like `runsed` the changes can be easily reviewed and backed out if desired.

 `mod-tstamp` - adds or subtracts hours from a file's time-stamp which used to be
     useful when copying files across timezones.
 Possibly less useful these days due to decent system-level timezone support.

-### NOTE: The most essential VFX-TD-Utils are in [`jrowellfx`](https://github.com/jrowellfx)'s other repos.
+### The most essential VFX-TD-Utils are in [`jrowellfx`](https://github.com/jrowellfx)'s other repos.

 Please install the following tools as well, they are essential when TD'ing shots